St Andrews braced for Jordan v History

 Until two weeks ago the Open, as it is referred to in Britain, promised the added allure of a Rory McIlroy-Spieth showdown.

 McIlroy, 26, won the last two majors of 2014 before Spieth took the first two of 2015.
-But McIlroy injured his ankle playing soccer with friends and withdrew from the British Open.
-(Here's guessing he takes a break from soccer for, say, 25 years.)
+But McIlroy injured his ankle playing football with friends and withdrew from the British Open.
+(Here's guessing he takes a break from football for, say, 25 years.)

 But Jordan v History is good enough, because Britain's Open has dashed grand slam hopes before.
 In 1972 Jack Nicklaus won the Masters and U.S. Open, only to succumb in the British Open to Lee Trevino's miracle chip-in on the penultimate hole.